 1 | Parental Pressure

 It’s a tough situation, no doubt about it.
-But if you continue down the demanding and arduous path of becoming a doctor because your family wants you to, it does not end well for you.
-The pain and hurt of quitting once you’re already a couple years into your training will almost certainly be worse than being upfront and quitting sooner.
-I get it, it’s not easy.
-But often times doing the right thing isn’t easy.
+But if you continue down the demanding and arduous path of becoming a doctor because your family wants you to, it won’t end well for you.
+The pain and hurt of quitting once you’re already a couple of years into your training will almost certainly be worse than being honest and quitting sooner.
+I get it; it’s not easy.
+But doing the right thing often isn’t easy.

-Similarly, a lot of surgery involves face to face interaction and clinic time.
-Even as a surgeon, you’ll be spending about two days per week in clinic, not operating.
-And on surgery days, you’ll still be spending a lot of time speaking with the patient and their family pre-op, with the healthcare team intraoperatively, and with their family again post-op.
+Similarly, a lot of surgery involves face-to-face interaction and clinic time.
+Even as a surgeon, you’ll be spending about two days per week in the clinic, not operating.
+And on surgery days, you’ll still spend a lot of time speaking with the patient and their family pre-op, with the healthcare team intraoperatively, and with their family again post-op.

 3 | You’re Allergic to Hard Work

-Same with residency.
+It’s the same with residency.
 The hours are long, and the amount of knowledge you need to acquire and hours of experience you need to put under your belt are nothing to scoff at.
-If your idea of hard work is a 9-5, five days per week, then medicine isn’t the right career path for you.
+If your idea of hard work is 9-5, five days per week, then medicine isn’t the right career path for you.

 4 | Medicine Isn’t Your Main Focus

-If you have a variety of professional interests and pursuits, then medicine will not be conducive to your long term vision.
+If you have a variety of professional interests and pursuits, then medicine will not be conducive to your long-term vision.
 To be successful as a clinician, medicine has to be a central focus in your life.
-Sure, you can have side hustles and hobbies, I’m not arguing against that, but to make significant progress in other professional pursuits while pursuing medicine is neither feasible nor sustainable.
+Sure, you can have side hustles and hobbies, I’m not arguing against that, but making significant progress in other professional pursuits while pursuing medicine is neither feasible nor sustainable.

 In residency, your hours will be even more intense and your lifestyle even less conducive to pursuing side hustles.
 And depending on your specialty of choice, attending life won’t be a walk in the park either.
 Looking across all specialties, only 13% of physicians work fewer than 40 hours per week.
 Most of them work between 40 to 60 hours per week, and a quarter of them work between 60 and 80 hours per week.
 If you’re going into something surgical, expect your hours to be on the higher end of the spectrum.